 Students who repeat a course in which they previously earned credit hours based on a grade of “D” or higher, and earn an additional grade of “D” or higher, without using the grade replacement option (See Grade Replacement policy) may only apply earned credit hours from one course completion toward the 120 unique credit hours required for a baccalaureate degree (See General Baccalaureate Degree Requirements) or the hour requirements for a graduate/doctoral degree.

-Students cannot enroll in repeated courses through the myUTTyler Student Center; submission of a Course Repeat / Grade Replacement Enrollment Form to the Enrollment Services Center is required for all course repeats.
+Students cannot enroll in repeated courses through the myUTTyler Student Center; submission of a Course Repeat / Grade Replacement Enrollment Form to the One-Stop Services Center (STE 230) is required for all course repeats.
 See the Grade Replacement policy for additional details.

 A student may request grade replacement only for three course repeats (See Repeating Courses policy) during his/her undergraduate career, and two during their graduate career, at UT Tyler; doctoral students are ineligible for grade replacement.
 Grade replacement means that only the last grade earned is used to compute the grade point average.
 However, all grades will appear on the student’s official transcript.
 Students must complete a Course Repeat / Grade Replacement Enrollment Form and note the repeated course as “For Grade Replacement” at the time of enrollment.